idlesign/webscaff/docs/source/quickstart.rst

 This will run ``myproject`` skeleton creation in ``/home/some/here``.

+.. warning:: It is advised to *not to use* the same name you're logged in as a project name to avoid confusion.

 You'll be asked for information you gathered in previous steps.

 ``makeapp`` will also ask you for a code repository address (step 2).

+.. note:: If you preferred to push your repository manually do not forget to do it before going further.

 6. Remote initialization